 What is genetic modification (GM)?

-refers to the process of changing the genetic material of an organism using laboratory techniques.
-Genetic modification includes inserting new into an organism, inactivating some of the existing DNA or changing the existing DNA in some way.
+Genetic modification refers to the process of changing the genetic material of an organism using laboratory techniques.
+Genetic modification includes inserting new DNA into an organism, inactivating some of the existing DNA or changing the existing DNA in some way.

-New DNA can be inserted into an organism using laboratory tools such asguns.
+New DNA can be inserted into an organism using laboratory tools such as gene guns.
 This is a complex process involving careful research.

-The second generation of GM food is creating desirable characteristics, such as better taste, increased nutritional value or longer.
+The second generation of GM food is creating desirable characteristics, such as better taste, increased nutritional value or longer shelf life.

 What are some GM foods?